 Section U promotes understanding of statistics by presenting symposia and sponsoring speakers at AAAS meetings, and by encouraging members and their colleagues to present their work in ways that are understandable to other scientists and to the public.
 Because the study of statistics is highly interdisciplinary, Section U actively seeks to cooperate with other AAAS Sections in planning symposia.

-The 2018 AAAS Annual Meeting will be held in Austin, TX, and the theme is Advancing Science: Discovery to Application.
+The 2019 AAAS Annual Meeting will be held in Washington, DC February 14-18, 2019, and the theme is Science Transcending Boundaries.
 Describing this theme: